 - There is always a ‘new breed’ in these films that is worse than the last one.

 - Each film always leaves an opening for a new one.
 I feel that sometimes a franchise should quit while they’re ahead, rather than pump as much money as they can possibly make out by releasing sub-standard films.

 I loved the movie.
 I found myself crying when they didn’t manage to save all of the dinosaurs on the island.
 I cried during several other parts, and I found myself cheering those dinosaurs on when they ripped the bad guys to shreds.
 It’s so easy to get caught up in the movie and get invested in the characters.
 Also – Chris Pratt = lovely!

 I feel there were a few twists and turns in the plot that were actually a little different to previous films.
 I don’t want to give away any good parts and spoil the film for anyone who hasn’t seen it yet.
 Let’s just say that if you’re a fan of the franchise, you’ll still love this movie.
 This franchise doesn’t seem to be over yet, and I’m actually quite looking forward to the next film!

-**DISCLAIMER – while we were given complimentary movie tickets on behalf of Suncoast Casino, all opinions are honest and my own.**
+**DISCLAIMER – while we were given complimentary movie tickets on behalf of Suncoast Cinecentre, all opinions are honest and my own.**